-- Financial assets and financial liabilities at fair value through profit or loss are measured at fair value; - Available-for-sale financial assets are measured at fair value; - Derivative financial instruments are measured at fair value; - Investment properties are measured at fair value; - Segregated fund assets and liabilities are measured at fair value; and - Post-employment benefit liability is measured at the present value of the defined benefit obligation.
+- Financial assets and financial liabilities at fair value through profit or loss are measured at fair value; - Financial assets at fair value through OCI are measured at fair value; - Derivative financial instruments are measured at fair value; - Investment properties are measured at fair value; - Segregated fund assets and liabilities are measured at fair value; and - Post-employment benefit liability is measured at the present value of the defined benefit obligation.

 Investments are valued at carrying value.
 When available, quoted market prices are used to determine fair value for bonds, equities and derivatives.
 If quoted market prices are not available, fair value is typically based upon alternative valuation techniques such as matrix pricing, net asset valuation and discounted cash flow modelling.
 Broker quotes are used only when external public vendor prices are not available.
+THE VALUATION BASES, ASSUMPTIONS AND METHODS USED TO DERIVE THE VALUE OF TECHNICAL PROVISIONS, THE AMOUNT OF THE BEST ESTIMATE, AND THE AMOUNT OF THE RISK MARGIN